TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 My overall winner in this category is this powerhouse from Automaxx.

 The Windmill 1500W is a high-performance wind generator kit.
-It’s the most expensive option on the list, but with good reason…it’s one of the most powerful home wind generator kits currently readily available in the U.S.
+It’s the most expensive option on the list, but with good reason It’s one of the most powerful home wind generator kits currently readily available in the U.S.

 The built-in overcharge and over-speed protection mean you don’t have to worry about disassembling it in extreme weather conditions.